Matrix by ITA Software

 No matter which method you choose you to book your flights, you can rest assured that you found the best airfare deal from your efforts.
-The Google ITA Matrix software might be retired, but it hasn’t lost its usefulness.
+The ITA Matrix software might be retired, but it hasn’t lost its usefulness.
 I’m sure I’m going to be using it, as well as many others, for many more years to come as a tool to land be the best airfare available.

 ITA Software Matrix Advanced Routing Codes

 By far the best feature that makes ITA Matrix stand apart from its competition is the “advanced routing codes.”
 You can toggle this option from clicking the Advanced Controls right below the Destination text box.

 What do the Routing and Extension Codes do?

 Routing Codes provide extra information on which airline and where you should fly and the Extension Codes give the search engine additional information on what kinds of itineraries are allowed.
 This requires some familiarity with routing codes and can be very powerful if used correctly.

 Here are the following ways you can use this powerful feature.

 It will require you to be familiar airport codes and airline codes.
 You can find all the codes from the IATA website, but if you’ve searched for flights and purchased online airfares, you should be familiar with a few of them.
 So say you want to fly American Airlines from SFO (San Francisco) to JFK (New York), you would use the following:

 Departing From: SFO :: AA